-The NSW Government is providing $700,000 to investigate options for replacing the Rawsonville Bridge with a new concrete bridge.
-The bridge is located over the Macquarie River on Rawsonville Bridge Road, west of Dubbo.
+The NSW Government has committed $12.5 million to replace the Rawsonville Bridge over the Macquarie River on Rawsonville Bridge Road, west of Dubbo.

 The Rawsonville Bridge was built in 1916 and is narrow and in poor condition due to age.
 It doesn’t meet modern design standards and is not suitable for use by modern day heavy vehicles with a Higher Mass Limit (HML) load.

 The Rawsonville Bridge is a major crossing of the Macquarie River linking the Mitchell Highway to the Dubbo-Burraway Road.
 If the bridge is closed for maintenance, customers are faced with an up to 45 kilometre detour to travel from one side of the bridge to the other.